Extremal number of graphs from geometric shapes: Honeycomb: Proof of Theorem

 \begin{defn} Let $\alpha>0$ and $k\in \mathbb{N}$.
 A collection $\mathcal{P}$ of paths $P_{k}$ is \emph{$\alpha$-good} if the following holds.
 For any $x_1x_2\cdots x_{k}\in \mathcal{P}$ and $2\leq i\leq k-2$, there are at least $\alpha$ pairwise disjoint edges $x'_ix'_{i+1}$ such that $x_1x_2\cdots x_{i-1}x'_ix'_{i+1}x_{i+2}\cdots x_{k}\in \mathcal{P}$. \end{defn}

-Similarly to Proposition~\ref{prop:normal grid}, we have the following embedding procedure for the honeycomb. \begin{prop}[Finding a honeycomb $H_{k,\ell}$ from a good collection of paths] Let $\mathcal{C}$ be a non-empty $\alpha$-good collection of paths $P_{2k}$ in $G$.
+Similarly to Proposition~\ref{prop:normal grid}, we can show that the existence of a suitable $\alpha$-good collection of paths guarantees the existence of a large honeycomb subgraph. \begin{prop}[Finding a honeycomb $H_{k,\ell}$ from a good collection of paths] Let $\mathcal{C}$ be a non-empty $\alpha$-good collection of paths $P_{2k}$ in $G$.
 If $\alpha \ge k\ell$, then $G$ contains a copy of $H_{k,\ell}$ as a subgraph. \end{prop}

+Instead of giving a formal proof of Proposition~\ref{prop:Honeycomb}, we refer the reader to Figure~\ref{k=10}, which depicts the embedding procedure.
+The process starts with an arbitrary member of an $\alpha$-good collection of paths $P_{2k}$, and then in each step we replace two (suitably chosen) consecutive vertices of the path in a way that the new path still belongs to the $\alpha$-good collection, and the new vertices are distinct from all previous vertices appearing in the process.
+By taking enough steps, the graph induced by the vertices appearing in the process will contain $H_{k,\ell}$.

 By Proposition~\ref{prop:Honeycomb}, it suffices to find a non-empty $\alpha$-good collection of paths $P_{2k}$ with $\alpha \ge k\ell$.
 Note that if $\mathcal{C}$ is an $\alpha$-good collection of paths $P_{2k+1}$, then for any vertex $v$, the collection of those paths $x_1x_2\dots x_{2k}$ for which $x_1x_2\dots x_{2k}v\in \mathcal{C}$ is an $\alpha$-good collection of paths $P_{2k}$.
 Hence, it suffices to find a non-empty $\alpha$-good collection of paths $P_{2k+1}$ with $\alpha\geq k\ell$.